Overview

 Floodplain Management Program

 The National Flood Insurance Program (NFIP) was created by Congress in 1968 through the National Flood Insurance Act of 1968 (P.L.
 90-448).
-The NFIP is administered by FEMA and the Arizona Department of Water Resources is the state coordinating agency.
+When local communities voluntarily join and participate in the NFIP, they agree to adopt and enforce floodplain management regulations to reduce future flood risks in Special Flood Hazard Areas (SFHA).
+The NFIP is administered by FEMA and the Arizona Department of Water Resources is the State coordinating agency per A.R.S 48-3608.

 For more information, please visit the links on the right side of this page.